 1. You will get 1 million dollars.

 P = NP is more than just an abstract mathematical puzzle.
-It’s a math problem that protects the governments, runs the Internet and makes online shopping possible.
+It’s a math problem that protects the government, runs the Internet, and makes online shopping possible.

 According to Steven de Rooij‘s answer on quora: